ndemou/Out-PingStats/README.md

-Out-PingStats displays nice, detailed and easy to understand graphs that help you assess the short and long-term quality of your uplink to the internet (or your connection to a specific host) with a quick glance at the screen.
-Oh! and all that without leaving your PowerShell terminal 🙂
+Out-PingStats displays nice, detailed and easy to understand graphs that help you assess the short and long-term quality of your uplink to the internet or your connection to a specific host.
+Oh! and all that without
+leaving your PowerShell terminal 🙂

 ![image](https://user-images.githubusercontent.com/4411400/208316162-c115a6c9-eca6-49d6-94d8-b90c9b6f2628.png)